benkim3858/benkim-portfolio/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📧 Contact

 Ben Kim - benkim3858@gmail.com